lisoboss/magisk-hluda/README.md

 ```

 - Release ZIP will be under `/build`
-- frida-server downloads will be under `/downloads`
+- hluda-server downloads will be under `/downloads`